Skip to main content

 • Your grant matches will be refreshed once finished setting up with the Prospecting Assistant.

-Please note: Once converted, the project cannot be switched back to the classic setup.
+Note: Once converted, the project cannot be switched back to the "classic" setup.

-If you'd like to convert any existing projects in your account, contact Instrumentl Support via the chat bubble or by emailing hello@instrumentl.com.
+If you'd like to convert any existing projects in your account, contact Instrumentl Support.

 Tips for getting the best grant matches